-Using a personalized and collaborative approach we implement evidence-based medication and progressive psychotherapeutic treatment modalities to address depression, bipolar disorder, anxiety disorders and ADHD in adults.
+Using a personalized and collaborative approach we implement evidence-based medication and progressive psychotherapeutic treatment modalities to address depression, bipolar disorder, anxiety disorders, and ADHD in adults.

 MOOD AND ANXIETY DISORDERS

 Depression is not a weakness or a label being applied to everyday sadness.
 It is a very common, often debilitating condition that affects an estimated 25 million adults in the United States per year.
 It can occur in anyone at any age.
-When untreated, it can impair work performance, change relationships, and dramatically reduce quality of life.
+When untreated, it can impair work performance, change relationships, and dramatically reduce the quality of life.

 Symptoms of depression can include the following:

 • Feeling persistently sad or “empty”

 • Loss of interest in work, family, or once-pleasurable activities, including sex

 • Low self-esteem or excessive guilt

 • Feeling very tired

 • Not being able to concentrate or remember details